-Jessica is an enthusiastic and dedicated tutor with a passion for learning.
+Jessica is a published, professional historian and an engaging and dedicated tutor.
 She is patient and encouraging and equips her students with the confidence and skills to tackle their academic obstacles.
-She has taught over 1,100 hours with Keystone.
+She has taught over 2,400 hours with Keystone.

 Kira has tutored and mentored for over a decade.
 As an artist, her lessons are creative and engaging.
 She works across the age range and with students of all abilities.

 Verity is passionate about Art History and has a fantastic knack to inspire others about the subject.
 She has wealth of both academic and tutoring experience.

 Nicoletta holds a first-class degree in Modern Languages from Milan University and is a former student of the Sorbonne in Paris.
 She has been teaching languages for over 20 years and is passionate about helping students of all ages with language skills and literature, focusing above all on the enjoyment of mastering a foreign language.